We have five factories and 19 years of experience in plant extracts

 Anti-Inflammatory Action

 Inflammation can contribute to various skin conditions such as acne, rosacea, and eczema.
-The anti-inflammatory properties of Citrus bioflavonoids may help soothe inflamed skin and reduce redness and irritation.
+The anti-inflammatory properties of citrus bioflavonoids may help soothe inflamed skin and reduce redness and irritation.

 UV Protection

 Some studies suggest that certain bioflavonoids can provide some level of protection against UV radiation, which is a major cause of skin damage and skin cancer.
-While Citrus bioflavonoids are not a substitute for sunscreen, they may offer additional protection when used in conjunction with other sun protection measures.
+While citrus bioflavonoids are not a substitute for sunscreen, they may offer additional protection when used in conjunction with other sun protection measures.

 Skin Hydration